jnozzi/cocoadev.com/markdown/NSCharacterSet.md

 // ----------------------------------------------------------------------------------------
-// General/CharSetGen
+// CharSetGen
 //
-// This is a utility that is used to generate General/NSCharacterSet objects that can be used to
+// This is a utility that is used to generate NSCharacterSet objects that can be used to
 // perform various parsing / testing functions for the coders.
 //
 // ----------------------------------------------------------------------------------------
 int main(int argc, const char *argv[])
 {
-	General/NSAutoreleasePool *pool = General/[[NSAutoreleasePool alloc] init];
+	NSAutoreleasePool *pool = [[NSAutoreleasePool alloc] init];

 	// Reference output...
 	dumpCharacterSet( @"alphanumericCharacterSet" );